 All that being said, we still had a good time.
 We stayed for about an hour total, starting out feeding the animals in the "petting zoo."
 I absolutely LOVE goats, so I enjoyed hanging out with all of their goats & feeding them, & watching them greedily follow us around to beg for more food.
 Laker liked the kangaroos most, & gave one little fella a lot of attention.
 The drive thru zoo was a neat experience, mostly because there were sooo many emus.
 It almost reminded me of Jurassic Park, & I could understand the whole "dinosaurs came from birds" argument for the first time, watching them run around & swarm the car.

 When we got back to the house, my parents were about to leave to go grocery shopping, which meant a trip to another town an hour away.
 We tagged along, & were so glad we did, because their Walmart had a Pollo Campero!
 For those who aren't familiar, Pollo Campero is a fast food chain that originated in Guatemala.
 My in-laws grew up in Guatemala & Honduras, so they love to go to Pollo Campero whenever we come across one because the chicken is cooked similarly to how it was when they were growing up.
 They also have more traditional drinks & sides that are fun to try.
 Last time I got plantains & horchata, & this time I got street corn salad, an empanada, & guava juice.

-Then it was back to the house for more wedding prep!
+Then it was back to the house!